 Nikon PROSTAFF 5 BDC Riflescope, 3.5-14×40 (Under $500)

-The Nikon Prostaff 5 has nice and high 95% light transmission for clear images even at low light settings, 4 inches of eye relief which is amazing, a fast focus eye piece, a nice smooth power ring, spring loaded instant zero reset turrets, and an adjustable objective (AO) for parallax adjutments from 50 – 1000 yards to infinity.
+The Nikon Prostaff 5 has nice and high 95% light transmission for clear images even at low light settings, 4 inches of eye relief which is amazing, a fast focus eyepiece, a nice smooth power ring, spring-loaded instant zero-reset turrets, and an adjustable objective (AO) for parallax adjustments from 50 – 1000 yards to infinity.
 We think the parallax adjustment is a nice feature for a scope under $500.

-All in all, we love this scope and we think it is the best long range scope if you are budget constrained.
-It is easy to learn and use, extremely clear, great at gathering light and a nice field of view, and fantastic accuracy compared to similar scopes in this price range.
-It is great for hunting and some amateur long distance shooting.
+All in all, we love this scope and we think it is the best long-range scope if you are budget constrained.
+It is easy to learn and use, extremely clear, great at gathering light and a nice field of view, and has fantastic accuracy compared to similar scopes in this price range.
+It is great for hunting and some amateur long-distance shooting.

-Finally, it has a fast focus eyepiece used for quick focusing on the reticle.
+Finally, it has a fast-focus eyepiece used for quick focusing on the reticle.
 These are very nice advanced and expensive features that are nice to have on a sub $1000 scope.
-In terms of reticle, this particular model has a Dead Hold BDC reticle, but you can also buy it with Mil Dot or any reticle of your choice.
-With the Dead Hold BDC reticle, there are elevation hashmarks to compensate for the bullet’s drop over distance.
-There are also hashmarks on the left and right to help you adjust for crosswinds.
-You simply dial in parameters in the online ballistic system to setup the proper distances marked for each hashmark.
+In terms of the reticle, this particular model has a Dead-Hold BDC reticle, but you can also buy it with Mil-Dot or any reticle of your choice.
+With the Dead-Hold BDC reticle, there are elevation hash marks to compensate for the bullet’s drop over distance.
+There are also hash marks on the left and right to help you adjust for crosswinds.
+You simply dial in parameters in the online ballistic system to set up the proper distances marked for each hash mark.
 To be fair, we are not a huge fan of this reticle.
-The lines are seem thinner compared to other BDC reticles and we wish there were more hashmarks on it.
+The lines seem thinner compared to other BDC reticles and we wish there were more hash marks on it.

 Bushnell Elite Tactical G2 FFP Reticle ERS Riflescope, 3.5-21x 50mm (Under $2000)

-With the Bushnell Elite Tactical G2 FFP, you are starting to get into some of the real expensive heavy hitters.
-It is the best long range scope if you are looking to spend some cash and want the best scope under $2000.
-It really is the one and only high end scope at a mid-range price.
-Bushnell makes three types of Elite Tacticals: the DMR, the ERS, and the XRS.
-The DMR was the most popular of scope of precision rifle shooting and is now the older version with 3.5 – 21 and 5 mil locking turrets.
+With the Bushnell Elite Tactical G2 FFP, you are starting to get into some of the really expensive heavy hitters.
+It is the best long-range scope if you are looking to spend some cash and want the best scope under $2000.
+It really is the one and only high-end scope at a mid-range price.
+Bushnell makes three types of Elite tactics: the DMR, the ERS, and the XRS.
+The DMR was the most popular scope for precision rifle shooting and is now the older version with 3.5 – 21 and 5 mil locking turrets.
 Then the ERS came out, which is also 3.5-21 but has 10 mil locking turrets and zero stop.

 Schmidt Bender PMII 5-25×56 L/P MTC LT P4Fine MOA Reticle FFP 1/4 MOA CCW ( Over $2000)

-This scope is considered pretty huge by most people but given its peak performance and the fact that top end scopes are all around this huge now, we think it’s quite standard.
-First and foremost, we can say without a doubt at the Schmidt Bender PMII has the best clarity and resolution of any long range scope we have ever seen.
-It is also great at picking up color contrast as it is easy to locate camouflaged objects hidden behind grass, trees or bushes.
+This scope is considered pretty huge by most people but given its peak performance and the fact that top-end scopes are all around this huge now, we think it’s quite standard.
+First and foremost, we can say without a doubt at the Schmidt Bender PMII has the best clarity and resolution of any long-range scope we have ever seen.
+It is also great at picking up color contrast as it is easy to locate camouflaged objects hidden behind grass, trees, or bushes.
 This is particularly useful hunting when you are trying to find deer at great distances while they are hidden from plain view.
-Other control features are also nice, but does not justify the price and purchase as much as the image quality.
+Other control features are also nice but do not justify the price and purchase as much as the image quality.
 The zero stop is nice and simple to operate and the turrets lock, which is helpful to prevent accidental clicking.
-Field of view is also pretty amazing with this scope and it has a 90mm eye relief.
+The field of view is also pretty amazing with this scope and it has a 90mm eye relief.

 There are other features we can talk about like just the front of the eyepiece itself: there is a fast focus eyepiece, a smooth power adjustment ring, and 11 different brightness settings with a brightness control knob.
 In terms of the elevation knob, it has a full 14 mils of adjustment, which means with a 308 you can fire out to 1100 yards and beyond on a single rotation!
-Each click is solid and audible and equate to 0.1 MIL.
+Each click is solid and audible and equates to 0.1 MIL.
 This is the same with the windage knob which has the same firm rotation.
 The parallax adjustment knob is marked from 10 to 1000 meters and infinity.
-Just having a top end scope being able to adjust and focus all the way down to 10 meters is quite rare.
+Just having a top-end scope and being able to adjust and focus all the way down to 10 meters is quite rare.
 You can buy the PMII with many reticles.
 This particular model comes with the MOA Reticle FFP.
-All in all, the Schmidt and Bender PMII is the best long range scope if you want only the top of the line equipment.
+All in all, the Schmidt and Bender PMII is the best long range scope if you want only the top-of-the-line equipment.
 There is a reason it is the most used scope in competitions.

 More Info on the Best Long Range Scope

 When trying to find the best long range scope for yourself, you first need to ask yourself what kind of shooter you are.
 Keep in mind that target shooting and hunting are two very different sports with different skill sets and equipment.
-For target shooting, you will need some serious crosshairs, or reticle, the preferred industry terminology.
-This is because long range shooting is usually at a competitive level and requires precision and accuracy when hitting a small target at long distances.
+For target shooting, you will need some serious crosshairs, or reticles, the preferred industry terminology.
+This is because long-range shooting is usually at a competitive level and requires precision and accuracy when hitting a small target at long distances.

-Long range hunting also requires advanced skill and knowledge that the typical hunter won’t have.
-It requires you to select the correct long range scope, caliber, bullet weight and learn its capabilities and how to use it properly.
-Additionally, there is an ethic thing to consider when hunting at long distances.
+Long-range hunting also requires advanced skill and knowledge that the typical hunter won’t have.
+It requires you to select the correct long-range scope, caliber, and bullet weight and learn its capabilities and how to use it properly.
+Additionally, there is an ethical thing to consider when hunting at long distances.
 You should know as a hunter to always be making a humane killing shot and typically this distance is maxed out at around 300 yards.
 Remember, hunting is different from shooting.
-Regardless of the type of long range shooter you are, there are still a slew of other factors to look at when trying to pick the best long range scope.
+Regardless of the type of long range shooter you are, there is still a slew of other factors to look at when trying to pick the best long range scope.